Intermesh/groupoffice-docs/using/workflow.rst

 Add Steps to Workflow Process
 +++++++++++++++++++++++++++++

 To add a step in a workflow process you need to go to the "Edit workflow" window.
-Go to the "Workflow" tab inside Group-Office.
+Go to the "Workflow" tab inside GroupOffice.

 1. Click on the "Administration" button.
 2. The "Workflow process" grid will be showed in a new window.
 Double click on an existing workflow process or click on "Add" to start creating a new workflow Process.